Child experts agree that reading with your baby or young child is really important for their early development.

 Settling down to read

 Storytelling doesn’t always have to take place immediately before bed.
-Find somewhere quiet without any distractions and turn off the television and your mobile phone.
+Find somewhere quiet without any distractions and turn off the television and your phone.
 Sit close to your child and, if they are old enough, ask them to choose the book and turn the pages.

 Once a child is familiar with a story, encourage them to tell you the story as you’re looking at the pictures together.
 Depending on your child’s age, you could discuss the story with them afterwards and talk about the characters, their actions and emotions.